CodeYourFuture/Module-JS1/week-1/explore/chrome.md

 };
 greeting();

 To invoke mean to call or execute.
 So when i invoke function 'greeting', a message pops up on screen.
-It mean alert will appeared the message in screen.
+It mean alert will appeared the message in screen(Hello world!).

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.